Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 1920

 William F. Willoughby is appointed in the SFS to teach about China and East Asia.
-Willoughby had previously served as an adviser to Chinese general and president Yuan Shikai (1914-1916).
-He also went on to serve as the first director of the Brookings Institution.
+Willoughby had previously served as an adviser to Chinese General and President Yuan Shikai (1914-1916), and was the first director of the Brookings Institution.

 Portrait of Cai Yuanpei